About

 COURAGE

-facing what is.
-Acting on what could be.
+facing what is. imagining what could be.
+Taking Action.

 CURIOSITY